Configure SSH key based secure authentication

 Certificate-based user authentication

 PKI certificates can also be used for authentication.
 In this case, the user still has a private key but also has a certificate associated with the key.
 The technology is supported in both Tectia SSH and OpenSSH, with some differences.
-For more information, see the dedicated page on certificate-based authentication in SSH.

 Device authentication keys